Eliah-Lakhin/lufo-website/src/articles/motivation/problem-overview.md

 ![Vault City map](../../images/vault-city.png)

-After the long journey through the post-apocalyptic wasteland consists of ruines and decadent surviving tribes, it is very impressive to encounter such miraculous well-built town.
+After a long journey through the post-apocalyptic wasteland consisting of ruines and decadent surviving tribes, it is very impressive to encounter such miraculous well-built town.
 And even more impressive when the player realizes that it was built using super-power futuristic technology fitting just in a small case called GECK.

 But what if the GECK wasn't completely exhausted by the Vault City citizens yet?
 What if they capable to keep developing the town, assembling new buildings and facilities, expanding town's territory, having continuous evolution of the community?
 I believe such thoughts come into mind to many players who walked through the game.